 Income tax (provision) benefit, net.
-Our income tax provision was \$65 million during the three months ended March 31, 2018, a decrease of \$65 million compared to the same period in 2017.
-The change in the provision was primarily related to the decrease in "Income (loss) before income taxes" and in our effective tax rate as a result of the Tax Cuts and Jobs Act of 2017 (the "Tax Reform Act"), which, among other things, lowered the federal statutory corporate tax rate from 35% to 21%.
+Our income tax provision was \$91 million during the three months ended June 30, 2018, a decrease of \$6 million compared to the same period in 2017.
+The decrease in the provision was primarily related to a decrease in our effective tax rate as a result of the Tax Cuts and Jobs Act of 2017 (the "Tax Reform Act"), which, among other things, lowered the federal statutory corporate tax rate from 35% to 21%.
+In addition, our effective tax rate was negatively impacted by \$255 million of "Litigation expense" related to the FTC Action during the three months ended June 30, 2017, as any eventual payments of this expense may not be deductible for income tax purposes.
+The tax deductibility of any eventual payments may change based upon, among other things, further developments in the FTC Action, including final adjudication of the FTC Action.